TarunMundada/Federated-LSTM-DSTGCRN/README.md

 # **Federated Dynamic Model for Spatiotemporal Data Forecasting in Transportation**

-This repository contains the implementation of the **Fed-LSTM-DSTGCRN** model, proposed in the manuscript:
+This repository contains the implementation of the **Federated-LSTM-DSTGCRN** model, proposed in the manuscript:

 > **"Federated Dynamic Model for Spatiotemporal Data Forecasting in Transportation"**, submitted to IEEE Transactions on Intelligent Transportation Systems (Jan 2025).